 In 2006, the Montana Department of Environmental Quality (Montana DEQ) adopted final rules for the control of mercury emissions from coal-fired plants.
 The new rules set strict mercury emission limits by 2010, and establish a recurring ten-year review process to ensure facilities are keeping pace with advancing technology in mercury emission control.
 The rules also provide for temporary alternate emission limits provided certain provisions are met, and they allocate mercury emission credits in a manner that rewards the cleanest facilities.
 The joint owners of Colstrip believe, based upon current results, that the plant will be able to comply with the Montana law without utilizing the temporary alternate emissions limit provision.
-In addition, on March 21, 2011, the EPA issued a proposed rule that, if finalized, will establish maximum achievable control technology standards to control hazardous air pollutants, including mercury, from new and existing coal- and oil-fired power plants.
+The EPA has issued a proposed MACT standard to control hazardous air pollutants including mercury from coal-fired power plants that is expected to become final on December 16, 2011.
+As currently proposed, the federal standard is slightly less stringent than the Montana DEQ mercury rule.
+However, due to the uncertainty surrounding the limitations and timing in the final rule, we have not determined to what extent or if there will be any material impacts to Colstrip at this time.